-Figure 15-3 Human Face Comparison
+Figure 15-4 Human Face Comparison

-- Step 3 Select Mode as Stranger Comparison. - Step 4 Check the checkbox of Enable Stranger Comparison. - Step 5 Optionally, check Save VCA Picture to save the captured pictures of VCA detection.
+- Step 2 Select a camera to configure. - Step 3 Select Mode as Stranger Comparison. - Step 4 Check the checkbox of Enable Stranger Comparison. - Step 5 (Optional) Check Save VCA Picture to save the captured pictures of VCA detection.
 After the face picture comparison is enabled, the comparison results will be uploaded for face comparison alarm.
 If the comparison produced a match, both the real-time face picture and the target picture from the library will be uploaded.
-If no match is produced, the real-time face picture is uploaded to center only.

-Step 6 Optionally, configure Stranger Prompt, Upload to monitoring center when comparison succeeded, and Enable Alarm Output Pulse.

-- Stranger Prompt: The prompt will show in live view Target Detection (Face Detection) when human face comparison failed. - Upload to monitoring center when comparison failed: Check it to upload the captured human face picture to monitoring center when human face comparison failed. - Enable Alarm Output Pulse: If you want to trigger alarm output when comparison succeeded, check Enable Alarm Output Pulse before configuring trigger alarm output in Linkage Action interface.

-Step 7 Select face picture libraries and set similarity.

-Step 8 Set the arming schedule.
+If no match is produced, the real-time face picture is uploaded to center only. - Step 6 (Optional) Configure Stranger Prompt, Upload to monitoring center when comparison succeeded, and Enable Alarm Output Pulse. - Stranger Prompt: The prompt will show in live view Target Detection (Facial Detection) when human face comparison failed. - Upload to monitoring center when comparison failed: Check it to upload the captured human face picture to monitoring center when human face comparison failed. - Enable Alarm Output Pulse: If you want to trigger alarm output when comparison succeeded, check Enable Alarm Output Pulse before configuring trigger alarm output in Linkage Action interface. - Step 7 Select face picture libraries and set similarity. - Step 8 Set the arming schedule.
 Refer to Chapter 11.1 Configure Arming Schedule.